About

 About Us:

 We are Indira and Vijay, wife and husband.
-Different personalities but like two peas in a pod, alike in our passion for conscious cookery.
+We value and enjoy good things that life offers and strive for conscious and mindful living.
 Mahanandi is our web-home.

 This website is also a way to communicate with our family through our parents’ recipes.
 Some are presented intact, some are tweaked and some are entirely new.
 Mostly homecooked everyday meals, sometimes special, and always with a consciousness of what is going into the pot and the body.